Sydokiddo/chrysalis/README.md

 ## **Information**

 For more information about Chrysalis, please check out the [Wiki](https://github.com/Sydokiddo/chrysalis/wiki)!
+(Wiki not available yet!)

 ## **Download**